 6. Discover Sydney’s best hidden bars

 Think you know Sydney’s pubs like the back of your hand?
 Well, think again!
-Whether you’re a Sydneysider or a tourist, there’s plenty to discover on the Secret Bar Crawl Experience.
+If you’re a Sydneysider or a tourist, there’s lots to discover on a secret brawl experience.

 The nightlife doesn’t stop during winter in Sydney, so grab a friend, join the tour and let a professional pub crawl expert show you around and tell you about the history of each bar you’ll be visiting.
 Make new friends, munch on some snacks, and enjoy an epic night of drinking!